Service Dog Express:

 PLEASE VISIT OUR FACEBOOK SITE, SERVICE DOG EXPRESS, FOR DAILY UPDATES AND PICTURES OF CURRENT CLIENTS AND THEIR SERVICE DOGS!!!!

-PLEASE VISIT OUR TAB - "OUR TRAINERS" TO READ ABOUT OUR ASSOCIATE TRAINERS, COVERING NOT ONLY SAN ANTONIO AND CENTRAL TEXAS BUT ALSO SAN DIEGO, CALIFORNIA, CENTRAL NEW MEXICO, SOUTHWEST OHIO, AND THE HAMPTON ROADS METRO IN VIRGINIA!!!
+PLEASE VISIT OUR TAB - "OUR TRAINERS" TO READ ABOUT OUR ASSOCIATE TRAINERS, IN SAN ANTONIO, HOUSTON, AUSTIN, CENTRAL NEW MEXICO, SOUTHEAST VIRGINIA, AND COMING THIS SUMMER (2014), HONOLULU, HAWAII!!!

 Service Dog Express was founded to provide the training of service dogs for wounded warriors/veterans with Post Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI) and civilians with disabilities such as PTSD, anxiety, depression, manic depression, etc. We also train service dogs for children and adults with disorders that lie on the autism spectrum, and clients with epilepsy, diabetes, hearing, and mobility impairments.
 Service Dog Express also trains Therapy Dogs according to the guidelines set forth by Pet Partners (formerly the Delta Society).
 We also offer basic obedience training.